thorty/phaser3_pong/readme.md

+# PONG CLONE

-# This is a pong clon for learning has3 and ypescript
+- for learning phasr3 and typescript

-Made based on parcel template. :-)
+- Made based on parcel template.

 .
 .